A New Frontier: Beta Parenting with AI

 The Uncomfortable Truth

-Here's what I realized, I told her that using AI was "cheating" while I was using it professionally every single day.
+Here's what I realized, I told her that using AI was "cheating" even though I was using it professionally every single day.
 I positioned AI as inherently bad, when what I really meant was that using it thoughtlessly is problematic.
 But she doesn't yet have the tools to understand that distinction.

 This moment crystallized something I'd been wrestling with as both a parent and someone who works in technology and education.
 We're raising kids for a world where AI collaboration will be as universal as email or smartphones are today.
 Recent studies suggest up to 40% of jobs will be significantly transformed by AI in the next decade.
 Our kids won't just encounter AI occasionally—they'll need to work alongside it and understand its capabilities and limitations.
+It’s this realization—seeing the gap between my kids’ world and mine—that pushed me to start writing about AI and parenting, and to share what I’m learning with other families.

 Learning from Past Mistakes